-Revenues from the EMEA region were \$80.1 million, \$77.6 million and \$75.2 million in 2019, 2018 and 2017, respectively.
-The increase in 2019 compared to 2018 was primarily a result of growth in sales of transactional, subscription and professional services products.
-The increase in revenues in the EMEA region 2019 as compared to 2018 was also positively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.

-The increase in revenues in the EMEA region in 2018 as compared to 2017 was primarily a result of the inclusion of a full period of revenue from the fiscal 2017 acquisition of Pixi.
-Revenues in 2018 compared to 2017 were also positively impacted by the strengthening of the euro compared to the US dollar partially offset by the weakening of the British pound sterling compared to the US dollar.
+Revenues from the EMEA region were \$60.5 million and \$57.0 million for the first three quarters of 2019 and 2018, respectively.
+For the third quarter of 2019 and 2018, revenues from the EMEA region, were \$19.9 million and \$19.4 million, respectively.
+The increases in the first three quarters and third quarter of 2019 as compared to the same periods of 2018 were primarily a result of growth in sales of transactional, subscription and professional services products.
+The increase in the first three quarters of 2019 as compared to the same period of 2018 was also positively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.
+The increase in the third quarter of 2019 as compared to the same period of 2018 was partially offset by the weakening of the euro and Swedish krona compared to the US dollar.